YiChingLLin/YiChingLLin.github.io/projects.md

 ### Reasoning Product Quality Prediction
 ###### [GitHub](https://github.com/YiChingLLin/Dinkle)

-This project is NCCU cooperation with Dinkle, which used LSTM and SHAP in product quality immediate prediction.
+This project is NCCU cooperation with Dinkle, which used LSTM and SHAP in real-time product quality prediction.

 ### Reservation System
 ###### [GitHub](https://github.com/YiChingLLin/ReservationSystem)